TheLazySquid/BetterDiscordPlugins/plugins/WiderUserArea/README.md

-# Discord Wider User Area
+# WiderUserArea

-This is a [BetterDiscord](https://betterdiscord.app/) plugin that makes the user area at the bottom left of the screen expand left into the server list.
+This plugin makes the user area at the bottom left of the screen expand left into the server list.

 ![Preview](./images/preview.png)